matteodegobbi/vault/Automata Languages Computation/lista.md

     - homomorphism (only statement no proof) Complexity of conversions, just knowing polynomial or exponential time Decision problems (only usage of algos no proof):
-    - Emptiness test
+    - Emptiness test (FA or regex)
-    - Membership test
+    - Membership test for DFA, NFA, eps-NFA, RegEx
-    - State equivalence algorithm (and def of equivalent states)
+    - State equivalence algorithm (and def of equivalent states) for DFA
     - Equivalence between 2 Reg languages
     - DFA minimization
 ## CFGs